 Who Pays the Real Estate Taxes the Year You Buy Your Home?

-Get your fair share of real estate tax deductions
+Get your fair share of real estate tax deductions when buying or selling a house.

-By , J.D.
+By , J.D. · USC Gould School of Law

 Seller-Buyer Split of Real Estate Taxes

-Who Takes Real Estate Tax Deductions
+Who Takes Real Estate Tax Deductions: Seller or Buyer?

 Example: Bill purchases a home from Sandra with a September 1 closing date.
 The real estate tax year in the area was the calendar year.
 The real estate tax due for the year was $900 and was paid by Sandra on August 1.
-The sales contract Bill and Sandra sign should pro-rate payment of these taxes based on the number of days each own the house during the year of sale.
+The sales contract Bill and Sandra sign pro-rates payment of these taxes based on the number of days each own the house during the year of sale.
 Bill will own the property for 122 days, which amounts to 33% of the year (366 days in a year ÷ 122 days = .3333).
-Bill should reimburse Sandra for 33% of the $900 property tax she paid--that is, Bill should pay $300.
+Bill should reimburse Sandra for 33% of the $900 property tax she paid; that is, Bill should pay $300.

 Example 1: Assume that the contract Bill and Sandra made didn't require Bill to reimburse Sandra for his $300 share of the $900 real estate taxes she paid, and Bill in fact does not do so.
 Bill may still deduct $300, and Sandra only $600.